mvinet99/asoct_lscd_seg/README.md

 # ASOCT LSCD Corneal Epithelial Layer Segmentation

-Segmentation of the corneal epithelial layer in AS-OCT scans for Limbal Stem Cell Deficiency (LSCD), and estimation of corneal epithelial thickness (CET).
+Segmentation of the corneal epithelial layer in AS-OCT scans for Limbal Stem Cell Deficiency (LSCD), and measurement of corneal epithelial thickness (CET).

 All code runs from the entry point script **`pipeline.py`**.